Skip to content

 As noted above, startling health inequities exist in gynecological cancer survival rates.
 For example, the five-year ovarian cancer survival rate for white women is 50.6%; in Black patients, it’s 43.2%, according to the Surveillance, Epidemiology and End Results (SEER) Program of the National Cancer Institute: 5-Year Survival Rates, as of August 2024.

 It is critical that these health inequities be changed from both a moral and economic standpoint.
-The video session, “Inequities in Ovarian Cancer Care: A focus on Black Women,” presented by Dr. Dineo Khabele, Washington University, at OCRA’s National Conference, addresses health inequity from a historical, medical, social, moral, and ethical standpoint, while offering critical insights on why change must occur, how doing so will lead to better care for all of us, and how we can all get involved.
+The video session, “Inequities in Ovarian Cancer Care: A focus on Black Women,” presented by Dr. Dineo Khabele, Washington University, at OCRA’s annual conference, addresses health inequity from a historical, medical, social, moral, and ethical standpoint, while offering critical insights on why change must occur, how doing so will lead to better care for all of us, and how we can all get involved.

 To learn more about racial disparities in ovarian cancer and how to overcome racial disparities in genetic testing, please read the linked articles.